-Actually, the toughness values which cover the energies accumulated during the category-2 stages of the tests (post-failure region, the necking region described in Fig.1), could be analysed in a more comprehensive manner if the vertical compressive strength test is performed by a special stiff testing system, (equipped with servo-hydraulic closed-loop electronic and hydraulic systems).
-Researchers concentrating on the post-failure properties of solid materials (rock materials) specially have focused on the characteristics of stress-strain curves after the ultimate stress (U values) levels (Crowder, etal., 2004; Jianxin, etal., 2012; Oge, 2013).
+Actually, the toughness values which cover the energies accumulated during the category-2 stages of the tests (post-failure region, the necking region described in Fig.1), could be analysed in a more comprehensive manner if the vertical compressive strength test had been performed by a special stiff testing system, (equipped with servo-hydraulic closed-loop electronic and hydraulic systems).
+Researchers concentrating on the post-failure properties of solid materials (like rock materials) specially have focused on the characteristics of stress-strain curves after the ultimate stress (U values) levels (Crowder, etal., 2004; Jianxin, etal., 2012; Oge, 2013).

 Fracture traces developed in the test samples illustrated the importance of fracture toughness properties of the samples.
-Beside the effects of influencing design parameters; [i) vertical stress distribution in the tested samples, ii) drill-hole diameters, iii) drillhole locations, iv) drill-hole shapes, v) number of drill-holes, vi) if there is repaired drill-hole, mechanical characteristics of fillings (strength (Y, U, and F) values, elastic modulus, and toughness values)] on induced fractures' trace orientations, material properties of the test samples (solidified special gypsum powder mortars) have also important influences on induced fracture characteristics.
-Toughness values related with fracture propagations in the columnlike test samples have then also been influencing factors to be researched to evaluate further mechanical behaviours in engineering decisions.
-Similar tests could also be performed with concrete test samples (column-like prismatic samples, lab-size RC-columns, actual-size RC-columns) to understand the fracturing circumstances of load-bearing RC-columns (with/without drill-holes).
+Beside the effects of influencing design parameters; [i] vertical stress distribution in the tested samples, ii) drill-hole diameters, iii) drillhole locations, iv) drill-hole shapes, v) number of drill-holes, vi) if there is repaired drill-hole, mechanical characteristics of fillings (strength (Y, U, and F) values, elastic modulus, and toughness values)] on induced fractures' trace orientations, column-like test samples' material properties have also important influences on induced fracture characteristics.
+Toughness values related with "fracture propagations" in the column-like test samples have then also been influencing factors to be researched to evaluate further mechanical behaviours in engineering decisions.
+Similar tests could also be performed with concrete test samples (column-like prismatic concrete samples, lab-size RC-columns, actual-size RC-columns) to understand the fracturing circumstances of load-bearing RCcolumns (with/without drill-holes).